 History of Castle Colmberg

-Once the hunting ground of Neolithic tribes, the area was first settled by the Celts.
+Once the hunting ground of Neolithic tribes, it's believed that the area was first settled by the Celts.
 Franconian kings eventually moved in and continued to use the area as a hunting area.
 A primitive castle (Burg Colmberg) was built on the current site and extended as rulers and times changed.
 The castle's ancient stone towers still stand today and were constructed in the 13th century.

-In 1318, it was sold to the Burgrave Friederich IV of Nuremberg.
+In 1318, it was sold to the Burgrave Friedrich IV of Nuremberg.
 Eventually calling himself Friedrich Margrave of Brandenburg, he experienced several rises in status while he owned (and occasionally lived) the castle.
 When he died in 1440, the castle became known as Schön-Else’s and his descendants became kings of Prussia in the 1700s and German Emperors in 1871.
 The castle was the headquarters of the kingdom of Bavaria throughout the 19th century.

 From 1927 until 1964 the castle fell under foreign ownership of the last imperial consul of Japan.
 The Unbehauen family acquired the castle in 1964 and since that time it has operated as a hotel.
 Three generations later, it is still family run.

 Staying at Castle Hotel Colmberg

 You can already see it from afar: The Castle Hotel Colmberg stands majestic on a mountain, overlooking the Franconia region.
 You drive up a wooded hillside, through a gate from the 16th century to reach the inner courtyard, surrounded by fortified walls.

 The hotel still displays an authentic, medieval ambiance and rooms provide picturesque views of the Bavarian landscape.
-Among the 24 rooms and two suites there are several modern rooms but for the best experience request one of the historic rooms with dreamy four-poster beds, centuries-old paintings, antique furniture, and wooden ceilings.
+Among the rooms and suites there are several modern rooms but for the best experience request one of the historic rooms with dreamy four-poster beds, centuries-old paintings, antique furniture, and wooden ceilings.